dart-code-checker/dart-code-metrics/README.md

 ## Links

-- See [CHANGELOG.md](./CHANGELOG.md) for major/breaking updates, and releases for a detailed version history.
+- See [CHANGELOG.md](./CHANGELOG.md) for major/breaking updates, and [releases](https://github.com/dart-code-checker/dart-code-metrics/releases) for a detailed version history.
 - To contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md) first.
 - Please [open an issue](https://github.com/dart-code-checker/dart-code-metrics/issues/new?assignees=dkrutskikh&labels=question&template=question.md&title=%5BQuestion%5D+) if anything is missing or unclear in this documentation.
-- Please [open an issue](https://github.com/dart-code-checker/dart-code-metrics/issues/new?assignees=dkrutskikh&labels=enhancement&template=new-rule-proposal.md&title=%5BNew+rule%5D+) if you have a suggestion for a rule or metric

 ## Usage

 ### Analyzer plugin

 A plugin for the Dart `analyzer` [package](https://pub.dev/packages/analyzer) providing additional rules from Dart Code Metrics.
-It will highlight anti-patterns and rules issues in IDE.
+All issues produced by rules or anti-patterns will be highlighted in IDE.

 1. Install package as a dev dependency